panglesd/slipshow/docs/use-speaker-view.rst

    >
    > With multiple paragraphs

-A speaker note is not displayed in the presentation.
+Speaker notes are not displayed in the presentation.
 When the ``speaker-note`` action is executed, the note replaces the current note in the speaker view.

 You can also have the :ref:`speaker note and its execution be split <anatomy>` by using an identifier: